 3. A new opportunity arises

 Sometimes a window of opportunity opens up that you just can’t pass up.
 Maybe you’ve been offered your dream job and want to consider going back into the corporate world.
-Or you’ve stumbled on a winning product on another business you’re working on.
-When that happens, you may decide that your business may be better run by someone who has more time to devote to your customers.
+Or you’ve stumbled on another profitable business that’s ripe for investment.
+When that happens, you may decide that your existing business may be better run by someone who has more time to devote to your customers.
 In this case, you might sell your business to pursue this new and exciting opportunity.

 4. Someone wants to buy your business